casualtux/pattern-casual-arctic-penguins/README.md

-# pattern-casual-arctic-penguins
+# pattern-casual-artic-penguins
-Casual Penguins in an arctic landscape
+Casual Penguins in an Arctic Landscape